 U.C.
-Davis reported an increase in heart disease (specifically cardiomyopathy) in dogs eating grain free kibble, and when tested, they have low taurine levels.
+Davis reported an increase in heart disease (specifically dilated cardiomyopathy or DCM) in dogs eating grain free kibble, and when tested, they have low taurine levels.

 What we don’t know: Why does it seem to have a correlation with grain free food?

 When grain free kibbles came around, it was a big improvement for the pet food industry – so many of the giant companies at the time were making poor quality foods whose proteins were mainly from corn and wheat, with rendered waste meats (not suitable for human use, including diseased, decomposed meats and animals that had died otherwise than from slaughter) used to flavor the food and enable them to call the food “beef flavor”, etc. (They still do, and so are taking the opportunity with this news to bash grain free foods and smaller companies).
 When new companies entered the market who were focused on high quality (approved for human consumption) meats as the primary ingredient, and eliminated poorer quality, high glycemic ingredients like corn (which carries the significant risk of mycotoxins) and wheat, it made a huge difference on the health and appearance of pets eating them.
 Grain-free swept the industry, and is pretty much the norm now.
 Statistically, the reports coming in about a correlation between grain free foods and heart disease might simply be because most dogs are eating grain free these days.
 Just a thought.

 However, there may be more to it: